sagc-bioinformatics/workshop_nfRNAseq/content/nfRNAseq.md

 ```
 - alternatively you can use a nextflow run command

-- no need to run this command, in the interest of time (and the lack of disk space on your intance), I've pre-prepared the outputs for this run.
-We will run the next pipeline to completion.
+- no need to run this command, in the interest of time (and the lack of disk space on your intance), I've pre-prepared the outputs for this run

 navigate to run directory to see the nextflow run command
 ```bash